indri-a/indri-a.github.io/_projects/climate_hack.md

 ## Challenge

-In November 2024, my team and I participated in an Energy and Climate Hackathon run by MIT.
+In November 2024, I participated in an Energy and Climate Hackathon run by MIT.
 There were 8 challenges presented by different companies and startups, and my team participated in the challenge run by [Planet FWD](https://www.planetfwd.com/).

 Planet FWD is a decarbonization platform that helps companies measure, report, and reduce their carbon footprints across their products.
 Their challenge was to **"Use computer vision to dynamically infer carbon footprints."** We would be using their brand-new API that took a product's name and mass as input, and output an estimate of that product's CO2 emissions.